 If you have a feeling that you have a problem with drink or drugs, it’s likely you do.
 If you are concerned about your own behaviour while under the influence and feel like you are unable to stop alone, then there is nothing wrong or shameful about reaching out and asking for help.

 A lot of people who struggle with addiction and substance abuse only get the help they need once their lives have fallen apart.
 And there is a real risk of losing everything including a life.
-By the time a person has become an addict or an alcoholic they have been engaging in self-destructive behaviour for a while.
+By the time a person has become an addicted to a substance they would have been engaging in self-destructive behaviour for a while.
 It doesn’t take one drunken party to become an addicted to alcohol.

-Once relationships between people have broken down and the addict is completely alone the only other thing to hang on to is a substance.
+Once relationships between people have broken down and the addicted person is completely alone the only other thing to hang on to is their substance of choice.
 As illogical as this seems, take into account the effect of addiction in relation to: depression, anxiety trauma, sexual abuse, violence or even chronic stress or serious illness.

 By the time a person reaches the denial phase of addiction, getting them to accept the reality of the situation becomes a lot more difficult.
-Many addicts and alcoholics will try their best to avoid going to rehab and become uncharacteristically emotionally manipulative in their avoidance strategies.
+Many people addicted to drugs / alcohol will try their best to avoid going to rehab and become uncharacteristically emotionally manipulative in their avoidance strategies.

 This is by no means a conclusive quiz and if you do see warning lights, talk to a counsellor and request a professional assessment.
 They will be able to guide you in what kind of therapy and which kind of rehab would be best for you.

 Answer either yes or no to the questions below: